buddypress/buddypress/docs/user/administration/template-hierarchy.md

 1. **Child Theme**: BuddyPress looks for templates in the child theme directory first.
 This allows you to customize templates without modifying the parent theme.
 2. **Parent Theme**: If the template is not found in the child theme, BuddyPress will look in the parent theme directory.
-3. **BuddyPress Default**: If neither the child nor the parent theme contains the template, BuddyPress will use its default templates.
+3. **BuddyPress Default**: If neither the child nor the parent theme contains the template, BuddyPress will use its default templates (bp-legacy or bp-nouveau).

 ### Customizing BuddyPress Templates